EmmaSteinman/project3/src/vm/lab3doc.md

 In page.h:

 - `STACK_SIZE`: a constant that defines the maximum number of pages allowed to be allocated for a single process's stack.
-- `void add_stack_page (struct intr_frame *f, void* addr);`: a function that, given an interrupt frame and an address (either an address being check for use with a system call or an address that caused a page fault), allocates a new page for the current process's stack.
+- `void add_stack_page (struct intr_frame *f, void* addr);`: a function that, given an interrupt frame and an address (either an address being checked for use with a system call or an address that caused a page fault), allocates a new page for the current process's stack.
+- `void add_spt_page (struct intr_frame *f, void *addr);`: a function that, given an interrupt frame and a user virtual address, allocates a new page based on data in the supplemental page table.
-- `bool install_page (void *upage, void *kpage, bool writable);`: a function copied from process.c that puts a new page in a process's page directory.
+- `bool install_new_page (void *upage, void *kpage, bool writable);`: a function copied from process.c that puts a new page in a process's page directory.
 Was previously not publicly available, so we copied it to page.c so that it can be used in other files.

+In swap.h:

+- `struct block* swap_block;`: a pointer to the block device that contains the swap slots.
+- `int num_swap_slots;`: the number of swap slots on the `swap_block` devices.
+Calculated based on the size of `swap_block`, the size of a sector, and the size of a page.
+- `struct bitmap* swap_slots;`: a bitmap that represents the free and used swap slots.
+Each bit is associated with one swap slot, which is the same size as 1 page (8 sectors) and is 0 when the slot is free and 1 when it is being used by some process.

+- `void swap_init (void);`: a function that finds `swap_block`, calculates `num_swap_slots`, and creates `swap_slots`.
+- `void* swap_out (void);`: called when `palloc_get_page()` fails due to a lack of free pages.
+Finds a frame to evict, saves it to swap space if necessary, and frees the frame so that another process can use it.
+- `void swap_in (void* addr, struct page_table_elem* spte);`: called when a process tries to access a page that has been swapped out.
+Uses the address that the process tried to access and the SPT entry associated with that address to figure out where the data we want is in swap space and to load it back into memory.

+    struct swap_table_elem
+      {
+        struct list_elem elem;
+        int swap_location;
+      };

+A `swap_table_elem` is an element in the swap table.
+It contains a `list_elem` so that it can be added to the list of swapped pages owned by a particular thread.
+It also contains an integer that indicates which index of the swap table bitmap is associated with it.

 #### ALGORITHMS ####